 The refrigerator is the home base of the kitchen.
 It's a place that you want to be in and out of quickly, and that's true whether you're grabbing ingredients for a family dinner or you're on the hunt for a snack.
 An organized refrigerator is not only aesthetically pleasing, but it also adds efficiency, and in some cases even promotes better health.
-To find out the best way to organize your icebox inventory, chef Stephanie Nass and expert organizer Cait Sirianni of NEAT Method Philadelphia offer their insights and tips, including where to store raw meat and when it's time to break out the label maker.
+To mine the best fridge organization tips, we asked chef Stephanie Nass and expert organizer Cait Sirianni of NEAT Method Philadelphia to offer their insights, including where to store raw meat and when it's time to break out the label maker.

 Like with most organization projects, it's best to start from scratch.
 Empty out as much of the refrigerator as possible; spread packaged products across the kitchen countertops or clean surfaces so you can see everything before deciding what deserves a place back in the fridge in a thorough edit.
 "Toss expired food," advises Sirianni.
 "Especially those old condiments and forgotten frozen meals, [because] that makes room for items you're currently eating."

 When mapping out the new refrigerator layout, it's important to consider two things: First and foremost, remember to weigh the health and safety measures of certain foods against where they'll live in the fridge.
 Then, consider what you and your family reach for most often—and organize accordingly.

 "Raw poultry should always be at the very bottom of the fridge," says Nass.
 "It can carry salmonella, so put it below everything else so it cannot leak onto any ready-to-eat foods."